theturboturnip/wayw/api.md

 	/api/queue/ **[REQUIRES CLIENT/CONTROL AUTH]** : Get all the videos in the queue, including last used timestamps /api/queue/length/ **[REQUIRES CLIENT/CONTROL AUTH]** : Get the length of the queue /api/queue/%d/ **[REQUIRES CLIENT/CONTROL AUTH]** : Get the video at a specific index in the queue, including the last used timestamp
 	/api/queue/save/ **[REQUIRES CLIENT/CONTROL AUTH]** : Request that the queue be saved.
 Should be called once the control has finished modifying the queue, and when the client increments the video.
+Returns the complete queue.

 ### POST